blaylockbk/pyBKB_v2/OpenScienceGrid/README.md

            (variable, month, day, hour), STAT, ROW, COL) \
            for month in months for day in range(1,days[month-1]+1) for hour in hours]
     # HTS is the 'HRRR-statistic Time Series'

+# Why do we need the OSG for calculating HRRR statistics?
+Bottomline: OSG provides lots of computers needed for the high througput computations.

+This is nice for these brute-force percentile computations when they need to be re-run.
+For example, if you ran these calculation every week or every month, on your own computer it would take over 7 days.
+On OSG it only takes several hours.
+However, you can get away from doing this for more simple calculations (i.e. sum, mean, max, min, RMSE) that can be calculated by only hold one value in memory (no sorting required, like there is for the percentile calculation).
+For these rolling statistics, you could save values and update the data without requiring the throughput OSG provides.

 -----------
 -----------